 30-inch pot | 30 gallon | Fruit trees/taller growing shrubs |

-Further, these standard sizes may vary among manufacturers.
+It’s worth noting that these standard sizes may vary among manufacturers.

-Rules of Thumb for Measuring Plant Pots
+Rules of Thumb for Measuring Pot Sizes

-Also, drainage holes play a critical role in plants’ health.
+Drainage holes play a critical role in plants’ health.
 So, ensure your plant pots have them.
 Moreover, without proper drainage, you may overwater your favorite plants.

 In matters of repotting, one should re-home their houseplants every two to four years.
 Remember, the planter should be 5-10 cm larger.
 To be sure, check with a local gardening or nursery center.